-At a time when most of us think that the current corona epidemic is the worst ever, let’s not forget that smallpox in the 1950s was probably much worse.
+At a time when most of us are still reeling from the current corona epidemic, let’s not forget that smallpox in the 1950s was probably much worse.
 Few remember though, because a whole generation (and their parents) have grown up in an environment that has been largely free of scourges.
 During the 1960s and 70s India conducted massive campaigns to defeat seemingly incurable diseases – smallpox, polio, tuberculosis, measles, malaria and others.
 Hopefully, corona too will one day be a notch on the belt!

 But in India, a million is a microscopic number.
 A 1963 statistic revealed that 25000 Indians had died of smallpox.
 To be fair, this was part of 15 million infections annually, all over the world.
 Vaccination had not penetrated into rural India, and the Indian government was worried.
 The World Health Organisation, WHO, was equally disturbed.
 The WHO sent field vaccination teams to cooperating countries all over the world.
 That is how two remarkable women from ordinary families came to India and became extraordinary achievers.

 Cornelia Davis was black and female, an ultra-minority in her Medical School in 1968.
 She was only one of two black women in her class but overcame stereotypical prejudices to qualify.
 She wanted to serve the community before going into private practice.
 She learnt of the WHO smallpox eradication program in India, and volunteered.
-She landed in Calcutta (now Kolkata).
-And faced many challenges.
+Cornelia Davis landed in Calcutta (now Kolkata).
+She faced many challenges.
 Many villages had rarely seen a woman in authority, much less a black American woman.
-Her own staff held her at arm’s length, because they were unused to her.
-And the local police suspected her of being a CIA agent.
+Her own staff held her at arm’s length, because they were unsure of her.
+The local police suspected her of being a CIA agent.
 But she gradually won people’s confidence by her sincerity.
 She even crossed into Bangladesh, to investigate incoming infection across the porous borders.
 She negotiated with smugglers and tramps until she had completely inoculated everyone along the border.
 After she moved on to another sector, the grateful villagers invited her back to celebrate their victory over disease.
 That was an exhilarating moment.

 She was later promoted and put in charge of Rajasthan.
-She had to learn Hindi to be able to communicate there, so she did.
+There, she had to learn Hindi to be able to communicate, so she did.
 She found that deep in the desert, her jeep was quite useless.
 So, she learnt to ride atop a camel to reach even the remotest villages, and succeeded.
 Cornelia wrote a popular book, ‘Searching for Sitala Mata’ about her encounter with smallpox.

 Sheetala Mata (like her southern counterpart Mariamman), is the widely worshipped village goddess in rural North India.
 People seek her protection against deadly diseases like smallpox.
-This was Cornelia’s tribute to Sheetala Mata. (also known as Sitala Mata)
+The book was Cornelia’s tribute to Sheetala Mata (also known as Sitala Mata).